AnIdiotsGuide/discordjs-bot-guide/samples/welcome_message_every_x_users.md

 # Welcome Message every X users

-This sample will show how to keep an array/object of new users coming into a server.
+This example will show how to keep an array/object of new users coming into a server.
 Then, when this array reaches a certain number of users, it shows a message welcoming those users as a group.
 When your server becomes popular and you get dozens of users every day, you will find this to be much less annoying than welcoming one user at a time!

 The events we're going to use in this example: